dokterbob/django-docdata/README.rst

 Who uses this
 =============
 The `1%CLUB <https://onepercentclub.com/>`_ is using this in their Open Source crowdfunding platform `Project Bluebottle <https://github.com/onepercentclub/bluebottle>`.
 Some version of this software has been included in `pcommerce.payment.docdata <https://pypi.python.org/pypi/pcommerce.payment.docdata/>` by Huub Bouma.
-And surely, we are using this package in-house as well on a fairly large production site.
+And surely, we are using this package in-house over at `Visualspace <http://www.visualspace.nl/>`_ as well, ona fairly large production webshop.

 Running the tests
 =================